Chart Color Schemes

 Infrastructure

-Laverton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Laverton has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified six projects likely impacting the region.
-Notable initiatives are Greening the Pipeline, Williams Landing Town Centre Development, Manor Lakes North Reserve Master Plan Implementation, and Laverton Rail Upgrade.
+AreaSearch has identified six projects likely impacting the region.
+Notable initiatives include Greening the Pipeline, Williams Landing Town Centre Development, Manor Lakes North Reserve Master Plan Implementation, and Laverton Rail Upgrade.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.